Lindsay’s Law QUICK GUIDE

 What is Lindsay's Law?

-Lindsay’s Law is an Ohio law that requires all youth athletes, parents/guardians and coaches to annually complete a set of requirements prior to participating in any organized sports activity.
+Lindsay’s Law is an Ohio law that requires all players, parents/guardians and coaches to annually complete a set of requirements prior to participating in any organized sports activity.
 In accordance to Senate Bill 252, all members must follow and adhere to the Sudden Cardiac Arrest in Youth Athletes (Lindsay’s Law).

 For more information and FAQs visit Ohio Department of Health.